 While money isn’t the only thing to think about when deciding where to move for work, it is certainly a component of most people’s decision.
-High paying states with low costs of living, like Texas and Nevada, present a great opportunity for occupational therapists willing to move for work.
+High paying states with low costs of living, like Arizona and Nevada, present a great opportunity for occupational therapists willing to move for work.

 Finally, think about how much competition there is in the state and city you’re thinking of moving to.
 A state may be high paying, but there also may be a lot of OTs trying to get jobs there.

 If you have a state in mind you want to move to, dig into the data at BLS, calculate the cost of living compared to where you currently live, and research how many OT programs there are close by.
 More OT programs in close proximity means the potential for saturation in the market.

 Bureau of Labor Statistics: https://www.bls.gov/oes/current/oes291122.htm

 Cost of Living Calculator: http://www.bankrate.com/calculators/savings/moving-cost-of-living-calculator.aspx